-The experiments in Section~\ref{evaluation} evaluated the role of object affordance using sub-datasets that were sampled from the created dataset, which was labeled with possible grasp types for each object (see Section~\ref{data_preparation} for details).
-In testing the proposed pipeline (Fig.~\ref{fig:fig9A}), an affordance database was created for each sub-dataset by referring to the grasp-type labels found in the sub-dataset.
+The experiments in Section~\ref{evaluation} evaluate the role of object affordance using sub-datasets that were sampled from the created dataset, which was labeled with the possible grasp types for each object (see Section~\ref{data_preparation} for details).
+While testing the proposed pipeline (Fig.~\ref{fig:fig9A}), an affordance database was created for each sub-dataset based on the grasp-type labels found in the sub-dataset.
 We prepared two types of affordances for each object (Fig.~\ref{fig:fig3}):

 \begin{itemize} \item \textit{Varied affordance} was calculated as a normalized histogram of the labeled grasp types for each object.

 \item \textit{Uniform affordance} was calculated by flattening the non-zero values in the histogram.